IGI vs GIA Certification — What is the Difference?

 • Laser inscription with report number

-The Jewelry Report from the IGI grades a piece of jewelry without ever needing to unmount it.
-This is especially helpful for those who might want a delicate heirloom engagement ring with a report.
-The Jewelry Report contains a thorough description of the piece that may include:
+The Jewelry Report from IGI grades an entire piece of jewelry without the need to unmount it.
+This is especially useful for those who want a delicate heirloom engagement ring to come with an official report.
+When it comes to IGI vs GIA, IGI’s Jewelry Report is unique — offering a full evaluation of the finished piece rather than just the center stone.
+The report provides a detailed description of the jewelry that may include:

 • How many accent diamonds